org-cloudbees-dragan/traditional-ha/README.md

 * Controller 2
 * SSH-Agent 1
 * HAProxy Load Balancer
-* Optional, but not required: Linux box with Firefox accessible via VNC from an external browser
+* Optional: Linux box with Firefox accessible via VNC from an external browser

 The setup is self-sufficient and does not require any modifications on the Docker host or anywhere else outside of the docker compose environment.
 There are two exceptions to highlight: